 Their names are Emilia Ponzoni, Regina Colombo, Concetta Finardi and Luigia Panzeri.
-The story begins in the late nineteenth century, in Paris; the French capital hosted astronomers from all over the world, with a prestigious goal: to give life to the largest chart of the sky, for worthily representing the celestial vault.
-The Vatican also took part, led by Pope Leo XIII, passionate about stars.
+The story begins in the late nineteenth century, in Paris.
+The French capital hosted astronomers from all over the world with a prestigious goal: to create the largest chart of the sky in order to worthily represent the celestial vault.
+The Vatican also took part, led by Pope Leo XIII, who was passionate about stars.

-In his place was the priest Francesco Denza who made an agreement with the Jesuit John Hagen, from the United States.
-The latter confided to the Italian the need for helpers, who knew how to "read" the celestial coordinates and therefore the position of the stars.
-Don Francesco passed the work into the hands of four nuns employed at the Vatican Observatory and who have remained anonymous until recently.
-The nuns learned the art of observing the stars and within a few years became super experts in the starry world.
-They learned to manoeuvre the telescope and to extricate themselves with complicated mathematical calculations, women computers.
+Representing the Pope was the priest Francesco Denza, who made an agreement with the Jesuit John Hagen, from the United States.
+The latter confided to the Italian the need for helpers who knew how to ‘read’ the celestial coordinates and therefore the positions of the stars.
+Don Francesco passed the work into the hands of four nuns employed at the Vatican Observatory who have remained anonymous until recently.
+The nuns learned the art of observing the stars and within a few years became experts in the starry world.
+They learned to manoeuvre the telescope and to extricate themselves from complicated mathematical calculations; they were women computers.

-The famous 'Carte du Ciel' was concluded in 1966, with the identification of five million stars, many of which were reported for the first time by four silent and devoted Roman nuns.[8]
+The famous Carte du Ciel was concluded in 1966 and included the identification of five million stars, many of which were reported for the first time by four silent and devoted Roman nuns [8].

 .